dotnet/upgrade-assistant/README.md

 ### Determining upgrade feasibility

-Note that this tool does not (yet) advise on the feasibility or estimated cost of migrating projects.
+Note that this tool does not (yet) advise on the feasibility or estimated cost of upgrading projects.
 It assumes that projects it runs on have already been reviewed and a decision taken to upgrade them to .NET 5.0.

-If you're just starting to look at .NET 5.0 and would like to understand more about potential challenges in migrating any particular project, you should begin by looking at .NET Framework dependencies the project has and third-party libraries or NuGet packages it depends on and understand whether those dependencies are likely to work on .NET 5.0.
+If you're just starting to look at .NET 5.0 and would like to understand more about potential challenges in upgrading any particular project, you should begin by looking at .NET Framework dependencies the project has and third-party libraries or NuGet packages it depends on and understand whether those dependencies are likely to work on .NET 5.0.
 Resources that can help with that analysis include:

 1. [The .NET Portability Analyzer tool](https://github.com/microsoft/dotnet-apiport)
 2. [.NET Core upgrade documentation](https://docs.microsoft.com/dotnet/core/porting/)